-Relatives: Airport shooting suspect had mental health issues
+Brother of airport shooting suspect says US gov't failed him

 - DEA’s marijuana-eradication program still targets Washington, where (some) pot is legal

-Bryan Santiago said his brother never spoke to him directly about his medical issues.
+Bryan Santiago said his brother had requested psychological help but barely received any.

-“We have not talked for the past three weeks,” Bryan Santiago said.
-“That’s a bit unusual … I’m in shock.
-He was a serious person … He was a normal person.”
+“I told him to go to church or to seek professional help,” he said.

-Esteban Santiago was born in New Jersey but moved to Puerto Rico when he was 2, his brother said.
-He grew up in the southern coastal town of Penuelas before joining the Guard in 2007.
+Family members have said Esteban Santiago changed after serving a yearlong tour in Iraq.
+He was born in New Jersey but moved to Puerto Rico when he was 2, his brother said.
+He grew up in Penuelas before joining the Guard in 2007.

+He deployed in 2010 as part of the Puerto Rico National Guard, spending a year with an engineering battalion, according to Guard spokesman Maj.
+Paul Dahlen.

+Esteban Santiago’s mother wiped tears from her eyes as she stood inside a screen door Saturday.
+She said her son had been tremendously affected by seeing a bomb explode near two friends while serving in Iraq.

+Alaska National Guard spokeswoman Lt.
+Col. Candis Olmstead told The New York Times that two soldiers in Santiago’s company had died during his stint in Iraq.

+Former neighbor Ursula Candelario in Penuelas recalled seeing Esteban Santiago grow up and said people used to salute him after he joined the Guard.
+“He was very peaceful, very educated, very serious,” she said.
+“We’re in shock.
+I couldn’t believe it.”

-Since returning from Iraq, Santiago served in the Army Reserves and the Alaska National Guard in Anchorage.
-He was serving as a combat engineer in the Guard before his discharge for “unsatisfactory performance,” said Lt.
-Col. Candis Olmstead, a spokeswoman.
+Since returning from Iraq, Santiago served in the Army Reserves and the Alaska National Guard in Anchorage, Olmstead told AP.
+He was serving as a combat engineer in the Guard before his discharge for “unsatisfactory performance.”
 His military rank upon discharge was E3, private 1st class, and he worked one weekend a month with an additional 15 days of training yearly, Olmstead said.

-She would not elaborate on his discharge, but the Pentagon said he’d gone AWOL several times and was demoted and discharged.
+She would not elaborate on his discharge.
+The Pentagon said he went AWOL several times and was demoted and discharged.

-Still, he’d had some successes during his military career, being awarded a number of medals and commendations including the Iraq Campaign Medal and the Global War on Terrorism Service Medal.
+While it is unclear if Esteban Santiago had been diagnosed with post-traumatic stress disorder, as many as one in five veterans who served in Iraq or Afghanistan develop the affliction each year, according to the U.S. Department of Veterans Affairs.
+A 2014 Veterans Affairs study found that almost 30 percent of veterans returning from Iraq and Afghanistan who sought treatment at VA hospitals were diagnosed with PTSD symptoms.

-His uncle and aunt in New Jersey were trying to make sense of what they were hearing about Santiago after his arrest at the Fort Lauderdale airport.
-FBI agents arrived at their house to question them, and reporters swarmed around.
+His uncle and aunt in New Jersey were trying to make sense of what they were hearing about Santiago.
+FBI agents arrived at their house to question them on Friday.

-Maria Ruiz told The Record that her nephew had recently become a father and was struggling.
+Maria Ruiz told The Record newspaper that her nephew had recently become a father to a son and was struggling.

 “It was like he lost his mind,” she said in Spanish of his return from Iraq.
 “He said he saw things.”